Masaji Marumoto: Career

 After graduating from law school Marumoto returned to Hawaii and took the Hawaii Bar Exam.
 He worked at a few law offices in Honolulu before opening his own practice in 1932.
 In 1933 he married Shizuko Ozu.

 After Pearl Harbor was attacked in 1942, Marumoto helped to start the Emergency Services Committee, which worked with law enforcement and civilians to ease tensions between the Japanese-American community and those who thought they were a threat.
 He also volunteered to join the 442nd, but failed the physical because of his clubfoot, which he was born with.
 Instead, he taught at the Military Intelligence Service (MIS) language school since he was fluent in Japanese.
 In May 1945 he was sent to Okinawa to assist with establishing a government there.
 He was later sent to Korea, and left the military in 1946, after the war ended.
 In June 1946 he was elected president of the MIS Veterans Club.

 He became president of the Hawaii Bar Association in 1954 and was the first Japanese American to serve in that position.
 In 1956 he was appointed as an associate justice to the Supreme Court of the Territory of Hawaii by President Eisenhower, and remained in that position when Hawaii became a state in 1959.
 He quit in 1960 and rejoined private practice, but returned to the Supreme Court from 1967 to 1973.
 He resigned from the court in December 1973 to enable Governor John A. Burns to appoint his successor, with Burns appointing Benjamin Menor to the seat.

 Marumoto wrote extensively on the history of Japanese in Hawaii, and received an honorary doctorate for his work from the University of Hawaii at Manoa in 1985.
 He also received a Second Class Order of the Sacred Treasure from Emperor Hirohito.

 Marumoto died on February 10, 1995.

+Personal life

+Marumoto was married to Shigeko Marumoto.
+They had two children, Wendell Marumoto (who married Hawaii state representative Barbara Marumoto) and Claire Marumoto.